-14.1 On Linux
+15.1 On Linux

-On your Linux computer, open the terminal and type the command sudo bash ifconfig to identify the Ethernet network interface to which the $Minimus_2$ is connected.
-Once you have identified the correct interface, connect the , power it up and enter the commands ifconfig wlp2s0 down ifconfig wlp2s0 up replacing w1p2s0 with the name of the appropriate interface on your PC.
+On your Linux computer, open the terminal and type the command sudo bash ifconfig to identify the Ethernet network interface to which the Minimus2 is connected.
+Once you have identified the correct interface, connect the Minimus2, power it up and enter the commands replacing w1p2s0 with the name of the appropriate interface on your PC.

-Key 🔲 and provide the appropriate password.
+Key and provide the appropriate password.
 Then, enter the command